 A thorough scholarship search takes time.
 Students are encouraged to seek out and apply independently for other private scholarships that may be awarded by local organizations such as businesses, churches, and civic groups.

-All outside awards from all sources must be reported to the financial aid office.
+All outside awards from all sources must be reported to the Office of Financial Aid.
 This includes outside scholarships, Reserve Officers' Training Corps (ROTC), employer tuition remission, parent's employer tuition benefits, etc. You may fax a copy of your award letter(s) to the Office of Financial Aid at 202-885-1129.
 Our staff will update your financial aid award letter with the amount and terms of the award and let you know the impact of your scholarships on your institutional and federal awards.

 Impact of Your Scholarships